 No-loan colleges use a combination of scholarships, grants and work-study programs to cover students’ tuition and fees.
 Colleges that offer this option are usually able to do so thanks to the generous gifts and donations they receive, which they can invest in funds (aka endowments).
 Because of this, many of these schools are prestigious institutions that are highly selective — so getting in is no easy feat.

-Still, Draeger says that you shouldn’t let that discourage you from applying as these schools use several criteria beyond academics to create a diverse class.
+Still, Draeger says that you shouldn’t let that discourage you from applying, as these schools use several criteria beyond academics to create a diverse class.

-It’s also worth noting that while no-loan colleges don’t rely on student loans to meet your financial need, that doesn’t mean you can’t take out student loans.
+It’s also worth noting that while no-loan colleges don’t rely on student loans to meet your financial needs, that doesn’t mean you can’t take out student loans.
 You’re more than welcome to borrow money if you need to, as there are some expenses, like books, materials and room and board, which you’re expected to cover on your own.

 Some schools also ask you to work on campus in exchange for this benefit, in addition to requiring a small family contribution based on your parent’s income — so you’re not 100 percent off the hook.
 Despite this, attending a no-loan school is still worth it as you will graduate with much less debt – if any at all — than those who attend a traditional school.